miman/docker-local-ai/README.md

 ## Installation

-You have the option to install 5 docker containers and code volume by running the **install.bat** script
+You have the option to install a number of AI related docker containers and code volume by running the **install.bat** script

+You will get a question for each tool if you want to install it or not.

+If you just want to install one tool without all questions just go into the relevant folder & run install.
+A lot of the tools depend on Ollama being installed first though (if you want to run the LLM locally)

 These are the docker containers that can be installed